advanced-security-demo/codeql-bundle-demo/README.md

 1. It adds a business relevant widget reservation endpoint.
 1. It adds basic application logging (vAPI.log) for purple teaming demo purposes!
 1. Log format is Splunk CIM comliant key=value right out of the box.
-1. Python3 supported
+1. Python 3 supported

 ## Usage

 1. `git clone https://github.com/jorritfolmer/vulnerable-api.git`
-2. `yum install python-lxml`
-3. `yum install python-paste`
-4. `yum install python-pip`
+1. `virtualenv venv`
+1. `source venv/bin/activate`
-5. `pip install bottle`
+1. `pip install -r requirements`
-6. `python ./vAPI.py -p <port>`
+1. `python ./vAPI.py -p <port>`
-7. have fun with OWASP ZAP or Burp
+1. have fun with OWASP ZAP, Burp or Postman

 ## vAPI Process flow

 1. Request token from /tokens
-  * Returns an auth token
+    - Returns an auth token
-  * Returns expiration date of auth token
+    - Returns expiration date of auth token
-  * Returns a user id
+    - Returns a user id
 1. Request widget reservation from /widget
-  * Requires the auth token
+    - Requires the auth token
 1. Request user record from /user/\<user\_id\>
-  * Requires the auth token
+    - Requires the auth token
-  * Returns the user record for the user specfied, provided the auth token is not expired and is valid for the user id specified
+    - Returns the user record for the user specfied, provided the auth token is not expired and is valid for the user id specified
-  * Each user can only access their own record
+    - Each user can only access their own record

 ## Swagger and OpenAPI Spec 3